juji/Soul-Recycling-Simulation/README.md

 from a question to an AI:
 > _"what if… this universe is about recycling souls?"_

 With Chat, code further refined by Gem.
 I just make it...
-3d-er..
+3d-er.. and more..

 A philosophical WebGL visualization of soul cycles, human-AI convergence, and existence expressed through floating geometric entities.
 Built with **Svelte**, **Three.js**, and some cosmic curiosity.